24 Different Types of Bees in Michigan

 The Golden Sweat Bee is an important part of Michigan’s ecosystem and pollutes many plants and crops.

-If you happen to come across one of these bees while enjoying the outdoors, take a moment to appreciate them!
+If you encounter one of these bees while enjoying the outdoors, take a moment to appreciate them!

 20. Northern Amber Bumble Bee

-The Northern Amber Bumble Bee, Bombus Borealis, is one of the many types of bees in Michigan.
-This particular species of bee is native to the northern parts of the United States and southern Canada.
+The Northern Amber Bumble Bee, Bombus Borealis, is one of Michigan’s many bees.
+This particular bee species is native to the northern parts of the United States and southern Canada.

 The Northern Amber Bumble Bee is a large, hairy bee with a yellow or reddish-brown color on its abdomen and a black head and thorax.

-Northern Amber Bumble Bees are important pollinators, playing an essential role in the environment by pollinating plants and helping to ensure food security for humans.
+Northern Amber Bumble Bees are important pollinators, playing an essential role in the environment by pollinating plants and helping ensure human food security.

 These bees help with pollination and other benefits, such as helping control pests, providing food for birds and other wildlife, and improving soil fertility.